-The Managed Individual Pathways (MIPs) initiative ensures that all young people aged 15 years and over (Years 10 to 12) in Victorian Government schools are provided with an individual Career Action Plan and associated career development support as a means to make a successful transition through the senior years of education to further education, training or employment.
-Additional support must be provided to young people at risk of disengaging or not making a successful transition to further education, training or secure employment, as identified through the Student Mapping Tool or other similar tools.
+Managed Individual Pathways (MIPs) funding is provided to ensure that all young people aged 15 years and over (Years 10 to 12) in Victorian government schools are provided with an individual Career Action Plan and associated career development support as a means to make a successful transition through the senior secondary years of education to further education, training or employment.

+This funding also enables schools to provide additional support to young people at risk of disengaging or not making a successful transition to further education, training or secure employment, as identified through the Student Mapping Tool or other similar tools.